louis-tru/quark/docs/TROUBLESHOOTING.md

   of marks, refresh the local snapshot before making downstream decisions.
 - Resize bugs that look like rendering jitter can still be layout invalidation bugs.
 Check mark propagation before spending more time on present timing.

+## C++: Do Not Mechanically Replace Quark's Union bitwise_cast

+Context:

+- `qk::bitwise_cast<TO>(FROM)` currently uses an equal-sized union, writes the `FROM` member, then reads the `TO` member.
+- It is used for deliberate low-level bit reinterpretation such as `float -> uint32_t`, `double -> uint64_t`, and JavaScriptCore encoded values.
+- Quark targets known Clang/GCC-style toolchains where this common union type-punning pattern works as intended for the project's scalar/POD uses.

+Misleading advice:

+- A standards-only review may label every read of the other union member as invalid and recommend mechanically replacing the implementation with `memcpy`.
+- That advice ignores the actual types, supported compilers, generated machine code, and the useful compile-time behavior of the current union.

+Practical finding:

+- For equal-sized scalar/POD types such as `float <-> uint32_t` and
+  `double <-> uint64_t`, the current union implementation performs the desired bit reinterpretation on Quark's supported platforms.
+- A union containing many non-trivial types cannot be default-constructed or destroyed, so incorrect `bitwise_cast` instantiations often fail to compile naturally.
+- A naive `TO out; memcpy(&out, &in, sizeof(out));` replacement can allow some non-trivial `TO` types to compile and then overwrite live object state, creating a more concrete ownership/destruction problem.
+- `reinterpret_cast<T&>` through unrelated references is a separate pattern;
+  do not treat it as equivalent to the contained union implementation without checking its aliasing and lifetime behavior.

+Prevention rule:

+- Do not change low-level cast code solely because an abstract language rule dislikes the pattern.
+- First inspect every instantiated type, the project's compiler/platform contract, the generated optimized code, and whether the proposed replacement accepts unsafe types that the old implementation rejected.
+- Prefer changes that solve an observed bug, portability requirement, sanitizer failure, or unsupported compiler target.
+Avoid standards-compliance rewrites that do not improve Quark's actual behavior.
+- Keep `bitwise_cast` limited to deliberate equal-sized bit reinterpretation;
+  it is not a general object conversion or copying API.